Find out about our policy on privacy and data protection

 We won’t sell your personal information to other organisations outside of the Aegon Group for a marketing purpose.

-We may collect and use information about you which has been made publically available as part of our claims investigation and decision making process.
+We may collect and use information about you which has been made publicly available as part of our claims investigation and decision making process.

 We work with carefully selected service providers that carry out certain functions on our behalf.
 These include companies that help us with: